There’s a lot of talk in sales about reaching out to a level of high-ranking/c-level executives — CEOs, CFOs, CIOs — known as the “C-suite.”

 Find The Relevant Executive For The Buying Opportunity

-In fact, Bistritz says that in his work training 30,000 salespeople at IBM (where he spent more than 27 years), “We had these steps in the buying cycle and we asked the executives, ‘When do you get involved?’
+In fact, Bistritz says that in his work training 30,000 sales reps at IBM (where he spent more than 27 years), “We had these steps in the buying cycle and we asked the executives, ‘When do you get involved?’
 What surprised us was that they got involved late and wanted to measure the results.
 If they spent $500,000 on a software solution, they wanted to understand the value you’d deliver.”

 So whom do you go after?
 Bistritz says it’s a matter of “finding what I call the relevant executive for the buying opportunity—the one who can influence the buying decision.
 It’s the executive who stands to gain the most, or lose the most, by the application of your sales opportunity.”